 Secure Photography in Bogotá – Everyone Wants a Local’s Opinion

 Armed robbery is unfortunately not infrequent in the City.
 Every local citizen has his or her own story of how someone they knew, was robbed at a knife or gunpoint.
-Sadly some people are known to have been killed for even an inexpensive camera, or a mobile phone.
+Sadly some people are known to have been killed for even an inexpensive camera.

 Playing it Safe is the Best Way Forward – Some Basics